Phaenom/lifestream/README.md

 LifeStream is a scalable, battery-friendly multiplayer life tracking system for tabletop games like Magic: The Gathering.

-Built on the ESP32 platform using a Waveshare 2.9" V2 ePaper display, rotary encoder input, and ESP-NOW wireless networking.
+Built on the ESP32 platform using a Waveshare 2.9" V2 ePaper display, rotary encoder input (optional), and ESP-NOW wireless networking, LifeStream enables up to 4 players to synchronize life and poison totals in real-time.
+One device automatically becomes the host; others join as clients.
+The system is fully usable in both hardware and simulation modes.

 ---